 Kick things off by bringing the hairs off your face by using a wide-tooth comb to brush through the beard.
 If you’re happy with the length, here’s where you can take a pair of grooming scissors (blunted on the ends) to snip off the stragglers.

-If you don’t have one already, it’s worth investing in one of the best beard trimmers with several guard sizes.
+If you don’t have one already, it’s worth investing in a beard trimmer with several guard sizes.
 “Using a clipper with a guard is very easy,” Accattato says, “to take off the bulk of the beard so it doesn’t get too heavy looking.”
 Start with the longest option, then work your way down until you find the right length for you.

 You might try the scissors-over-comb technique for precision cutting.
 You can also combine the two methods by using a comb and your beard trimmer on the lowest setting.
 Don’t forget to clean up the stray hairs on your cheek with your trimmer’s shaping tool or, if you’re feeling brutish, a dry cartridge (no cream needed).